List of Hannah Montana characters: Jesse

-Jesse portrayed by Drew Roy (season 3–4) is Hannah/Miley's romance interest.
+Jesse (portrayed by Drew Roy; seasons 3–4) is Hannah/Miley's romance interest.
 In "He Could Be The One," Miley repeatedly tries but fails to tell her dad that she's dating Jake Ryan again.
-Soon, Robby winds up believing that she's hiding something from him.
-To make her father thankful for Jake, she pretends to like her bad boy bandmate Jesse, but gets in over her head when she starts to have feelings for him so it's up to Robby to help Miley listen to her heart and chose the guy who could "be the one."
-In the end, Hannah tells Jesse that there is just something between her and Jake that is special and picks Jake after some help from a video of her mother and apparent intervention by her to help.
+Soon, Robby winds up believing that she is hiding something from him.
+To make her father thankful for Jake, she pretends to like her bad boy bandmate Jesse, but gets in over her head when she starts to have feelings for him so it is up to Robby to help Miley listen to her heart and chose the guy who could "be the one."
+In the end, Hannah tells Jesse that there is just something between her and Jake that is special and picks Jake after some help from a video of her mother.
 In "Been Here All Along", Jesse starts seeing Miley and Miley cancels a special father-daughter afternoon with her dad to go on a first date with Jesse instead.
 After Jesse receives a phone call from his deployed father, their heartfelt conversation leads Miley to realize how fortunate she is to have her father close to home whenever she needs him.
 Then, in "I'll Always Remember You", it is revealed that Jesse knew that Miley was Hannah when he told Miley that his dad was in Afghanistan.
 Jesse ends up figuring out that Miley is Hannah before she could even tell him, claiming that "You both have the same beautiful eyes and amazing smile."
 Things go from bad to worse when Jesse kisses Hannah on stage and is soon criticized for two-timing Hannah when he is spotted with Miley, this is the moment that the Hannah-secret started interfering with Miley's personal life to the point which it became too difficult to manage, and it served as the instigator to Miley revealing the secret to the world.
 Jesse later goes to see Miley off at the airport and they (presumably) kiss.